Dakis Ioannou: Art collection

-Joannou is a major collector of contemporary art and is the founder of the DESTE Foundation for Contemporary Art, which was established in 1983.
+Ioannou is a major collector of contemporary art and is the founder of the DESTE Foundation for Contemporary Art, which was established in 1983.
 He is currently serving on the councils of several museums worldwide and has continuously been on ArtReview's Power 100 List since its inception—in 2004 he was ranked its number one collector in the world.
-Along with his extensive fine art collection, Joannou's interest in furniture from the Italian radical design period of the late 1960s and 1970s has grown to be what is known as the 1968 Furniture Collection and which is the subject of a book created in collaboration with artist Maurizio Cattelan and photographer Pierpaolo Ferrari.
+Along with his extensive fine art collection, Ioannou's interest in furniture from the Italian radical design period of the late 1960s and 1970s has grown to be what is known as the 1968 Furniture Collection and which is the subject of a book created in collaboration with artist Maurizio Cattelan and photographer Pierpaolo Ferrari.

-In 2007, Joannou established the destefashioncollection.
+In 2007, Ioannou established the destefashioncollection.
 Each year up until 2014, the DESTE Foundation commissioned an artist familiar with the fashion industry to reinterpret five inspiring designs from that year’s international fashion collections.
 The first exhibition of the destefashioncollection, combining five of the capsule collections (2007, 2008, 2009, 2010, and 2012), was presented in the iconic storefront windows of Barney’s, New York in June 2012.
 The project was presented in its entirety in the exhibition "DESTEFASHIONCOLLECTION: 1 to 8" at the Benaki Museum in Athens in 2014 and at The Bass in Miami, FL in 2018.

-The Dakis Joannou Collection over time, has been composed of works by a variety of both established and emerging artists, including: Paweł Althamer, Janine Antoni, Matthew Barney, Ashley Bickerton, Maurizio Cattelan, Paul Chan, Roberto Cuoghi, Marcel Duchamp, Haris Epaminonda, Urs Fischer, Robert Gober, Peter Halley, Jeff Koons, Elad Lassry, Mike Kelley, Joseph Kosuth, Mark Manders, Paul McCarthy, Tim Noble & Sue Webster, Chris Ofili, Charles Ray, Josh Smith, Kiki Smith, Christiana Soulou, Haim Steinbach, Kaari Upson, Andra Ursuta, Kara Walker, Andy Warhol, Andro Wekua, Christopher Wool, and Jakub Julian Ziolkowski.
+The Dakis Ioannou Collection over time, has been composed of works by a variety of both established and emerging artists, including: Paweł Althamer, Janine Antoni, Matthew Barney, Ashley Bickerton, Maurizio Cattelan, Paul Chan, Roberto Cuoghi, Marcel Duchamp, Haris Epaminonda, Urs Fischer, Robert Gober, Peter Halley, Jeff Koons, Elad Lassry, Mike Kelley, Joseph Kosuth, Mark Manders, Paul McCarthy, Tim Noble & Sue Webster, Chris Ofili, Charles Ray, Josh Smith, Kiki Smith, Christiana Soulou, Haim Steinbach, Kaari Upson, Andra Ursuta, Kara Walker, Andy Warhol, Andro Wekua, Christopher Wool, and Jakub Julian Ziolkowski.

 Works from the extensive collection have appeared in a number of major museums and art institutions around the world.
-A notable exhibition took place at New York City's New Museum in 2009 named Skin Fruit: Selections from the Dakis Joannou Collection.
+A notable exhibition took place at New York City's New Museum in 2009 named Skin Fruit: Selections from the Dakis Ioannou Collection.

+In a 2023 interview, Joannou reflected on his legacy and approach to collecting while discussing Dream Machines, a group exhibition at DESTE’s Hydra Slaughterhouse curated by Daniel Birnbaum and Massimiliano Gioni, and noted that he is exploring ways to preserve the DESTE Foundation's history through interactive digital tools, including artificial intelligence.